Rights Respecting School Award

 Do you want to create a bright future for all young people?
 Do you want to have your say on the issues that are important to you?
 Then M-Y-Voice is for you!

-If you are interested in having a say and feel that you can help your community and other young people, please complete the application form by 31st May 2021:
+If you are interested in having a say and feel that you can help your community and other young people, please look out for the next round of applications (the last round of applications took place in May 2021).

 Please note that this project is organised by a third party and not by St Edward's Academy.